SapateAtharva/Aerospace-Components-Export-Performance-Analysis/README.md

 External Factors: Integrate macroeconomic indicators (e.g., GDP growth), specific policy changes, or global demand metrics as features in a multivariate forecasting model.

 Error Analysis: Perform a more detailed analysis of the model's prediction errors.

-9. Literature Review / References

-(This section includes references from the initial research context provided in 22070521165_Atharva_Sapate.docx for background.)

-The literature suggests aerospace exports are influenced by policy, market shifts, and technology.
-Advanced analytics improve prediction.

-[1] Gupta, R., et al. (2020).
-Time series analysis...
-Stratview Research Report.
-[2] Jain, A., & Banerjee, M. (2021).
-ARIMA modeling applications...
-Journal of Indian Economic Studies.
-[3] Singh, V., et al. (2023).
-Impact of export incentives...
-Asian Journal of Trade and Economics.
-(...
-Include other relevant references from your initial report ...)